 As soon as Telephron had brought this narration to an end, all the inebriated guests were again dissolved in laughter.
-And while they ask permission to drink the health of their friends, Byrrhæna thus addressed me: Tomorrow comes as a day which it has been usual to celebrate from the earliest infancy of this city; on which day we alone, of all men, propitiate the most sacred God of laughter, 11 with hilarity and mirth.
-Your presence will render him more pleasing to us; and I wish you could devise anything, from your own proper pleasantry, of a joyous nature, in honour of the God, in order that we might, in a greater and more perfect degree, please so great a divinity.
+And while they ask permission to drink the health of their friends, Byrrhæna thus addressed me: To, morrow comes as a day which it has been usual to celebrate from the earliest infancy of this city; on which day we alone, of all men, propitiate the most sacred God of laughter, with hilarity and mirth.
+Your presence will k In the original, tentare fortunam; but the Delphin editor says, that instead of fortunam, we should read, with Gruterus, formam.
+But, as I do not see any necessity for this alteration, I have not adopted it in my version; for tentare fortunam appears to me to be a very natural expression on such an occasion as that on which it was used by Telephron.

+Pausanias mentions this solemnity, where he speaks of the Hypatensians.
+Plutarch also, in his life of Cleomenes, mentions a temple which was dedicated to the God of laughter; and he likewise relates that a statue was erected to this divinity by Lycurgus.
+Every providential energy of deity, about a sensible nature, was said, by ancient render him more pleasing to us; and I wish you could devise any thing, from your own proper pleasantry, of a joyous nature, in honour of the God, in order that we might, in a greater and more perfect degree, please so great a divinity.
 It is well, I said, and what you request shall be done.
 And, by Hercules, I wish I could invent something very festive, which might excite immoderate laughter.
 After this, being myself distended with much wine, I immediately rise, through the admonition of my servants, who informed me that it was now night, and having hastily bid farewell to Byrrhæna, I proceed homeward, with staggering steps.
-And while we go through the first broad street, the torch to which we trusted [as our guide] was extinguished by a sudden blast of wind; so that, being scarcely liberated from the darkness of
+And while we go through the first broad street, the torch to which we trusted [as our guide] was extinguished by a sudden blast of wind; so that, being scarcely liberated from the darkness of unexpected night, it was with difficulty and weariness that we could reach our home, our toes frequently striking against the stones.